derekbekoe/vscode-spot/README.md

 :exclamation: Spot utilizes [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).
 See [Container Instances pricing](https://azure.microsoft.com/en-us/pricing/details/container-instances/) for their pricing information.

 :warning: When you're done with a spot, save any files in persistent storage and **terminate** the spot.

+#### Ports

+Inside a running spot, the following ports are available to you: 5001, 5002, 5003.

 ## Feedback